Your cart is currently empty!

 Youngsters who were 'always' at the low weight end

-Has your child been very light, very slight, since they were a toddler?
-Perhaps they’ve needed to be on a higher percentile for a long time.
-We know for instance that when kids drop off their weight trajectory at an early age, they are more likely to be diagnosed with anorexia in their teens (see the paper here and a layman’s summary here).
+Perhaps they've needed to be on a higher percentile for a long time.
+We know for instance that when kids drop off their weight trajectory at an early age, they are more likely to be diagnosed with anorexia in their teens (see the paper here and a layman's summary here).

 Why did they drop?
 Maybe it was 'normal' for them, but could they possibly have started under-eating because of anxiety — for instance as they started nursery school?
 Or because there were too many foods that they felt wrong, as can happen with ARFID?